The scaling limit of critical Ising interfaces is CLE(3): Main Theorem

+The second part of the statement (that will be proved as Lemma \ref{lem:non-left-most-loop}) tells us that in order to understand all Ising loops, it is enough to understand leftmost Ising loops.
+Indeed, any macroscopic Ising loop $\ell$ is close to a leftmost loop $\ell_{L}$ in a very strong sense: not only are the loops close in the topology of uniform distance up to reparametrization, but the edges they share form a dense subset of each loop.

-Furthermore, with high probability, any macroscopic Ising loop $\ell$ is close to a leftmost loop $\ell_{L}$ in the following sense.
-For any $\epsilon>0$, with probability tending to $1$ as $\delta\to0$, for any loop $\ell$ of diameter larger than $\epsilon$ there exists a leftmost loop $\ell_{L}$ such that the connected components of $\left(\ell\cup\ell_{L}\right)\setminus\left(\ell\cap\ell_{L}\right)$ have diameter less than $\epsilon$. \end{thm} \begin{rem} The same result holds for rightmost loops, as the proof will show. \end{rem} The strategy for the proof is the following: \begin{itemize} \item We first prove that the collection of level one (i.e. outermost) Ising loops has a conformally invariant scaling limit (Section \ref{sec:scaling-limit-outermost-loops}). \item We then show that this limit consists of loops that are simple, do not touch the boundary or each other, and satisfy the Markovian restriction property (Section \ref{sub:qualitative-scaling-limit}). \item We then use the characterization of CLE to identify the scaling limit of the outermost loops as non-nested $\mathrm{CLE}_{3}$ and finally obtain the convergence of all Ising loops to nested $\mathrm{CLE}_{3}$ (Section \ref{sub:proof-main-thm}).\end{itemize} \begin{rem} In \cite{miller-sheffield-werner}, the authors explain how $\mathrm{CLE}_{3}$ can be obtained, directly in the continuum, by performing percolation on the $\mathrm{CLE}_{16/3}$ clusters (by analogy with the FK and Ising coupling).
-This approach explains how the joint coupling works in the continuous and provide a proof scheme for the joint convergence of Ising and FK loops towards a coupling of CLE$_{16/3}$ and CLE$_{3}$ (our approach does not, as we keep resampling the coupled FK model to further explore Ising loops).
+\begin{rem} The same result holds for rightmost loops, as the proof will show. \end{rem} The strategy for the proof, illustrated in Figure \ref{fig:fig}, is the following: \begin{itemize} \item We first prove that the collection of level one (i.e. outermost) Ising loops has a conformally invariant scaling limit (Section \ref{sec:scaling-limit-outermost-loops}). \item We then show that this limit consists of loops that are simple, do not touch the boundary or each other, and satisfy the Markovian restriction property (Section \ref{sub:qualitative-scaling-limit}). \item We then use the characterization of CLE to identify the scaling limit of the outermost loops as non-nested $\mathrm{CLE}_{3}$ and finally obtain the convergence of all Ising loops to nested $\mathrm{CLE}_{3}$ (Section \ref{sub:proof-main-thm}).\end{itemize} \begin{rem} In \cite{miller-sheffield-werner}, the authors explain how $\mathrm{CLE}_{3}$ can be obtained by performing a percolation on the $\mathrm{CLE}_{16/3}$ clusters (a procedure analogous to the one used in the discrete to construct the Ising model from the FK model).
+This approach explains how the joint coupling works in the continuum and provides a proof scheme for the joint convergence of Ising and FK loops towards a coupling of CLE$_{16/3}$ and CLE$_{3}$ (our approach does not, as we keep resampling the coupled FK model to further explore Ising loops).
 Remark \ref{rem:fktouches} provides some of the technical tools needed for this joint convergence, but some further study of the set of discrete FK loops seems needed in order to get a complete argument. \end{rem}